wap_menu MENU

 iso class 8 clean room

-Select high-quality steel that meets national and international standards to ensure its corrosion resistance and strength.
+Steel standard: Select high-quality steel that meets national and international standards to ensure its corrosion resistance and strength.

-The surface of the door body should be treated with anti-rust treatment (such as spraying, anodizing, etc.) to ensure durability and easy cleaning.
+Surface treatment: The surface of the door body should be treated with anti-rust treatment (such as spraying, anodizing, etc.) to ensure durability and easy cleaning.

-The door core material should have good heat insulation and sound insulation properties, and insulating materials such as polyurethane or rock wool are usually used.
+Insulation material: The door core material should have good heat insulation and sound insulation properties, and insulating materials such as polyurethane or rock wool are usually used.

-Production is carried out strictly in accordance with standardized processes, including cutting, forming, welding and painting
+Production process: Production is carried out strictly in accordance with standardized processes, including cutting, forming, welding and painting

-Select high-quality steel that meets national and international standards to ensure its corrosion resistance and strength.
+Steel standard: Select high-quality steel that meets national and international standards to ensure its corrosion resistance and strength.

-The surface of the door body should be treated with anti-rust treatment (such as spraying, anodizing, etc.) to ensure durability and easy cleaning.
+Surface treatment: The surface of the door body should be treated with anti-rust treatment (such as spraying, anodizing, etc.) to ensure durability and easy cleaning.

-The door core material should have good heat insulation and sound insulation properties, usually using insulating materials such as polyurethane or rock wool.
+Insulation material: The door core material should have good heat insulation and sound insulation properties, usually using insulating materials such as polyurethane or rock wool.

-Strictly follow the standardized process for production, including cutting, forming, welding and painting, to ensure stable quality in each link.
+Production process: Strictly follow the standardized process for production, including cutting, forming, welding and painting, to ensure stable quality in each link.

-ISO Class 8 Clean Room Celling
+ISO Class 8 Clean Room Ceiling

 Purification color steel plate ceiling

-Purification board ceiling.jpg
+Purification board ceiling

-Honeycomb blind ceiling .jpg
+Honeycomb blind ceiling

-Eight-fold blind plate .jpg
+Eight-fold blind plate

 Specifications: Thickness: 980, 1180